Recommender Systems with Generative Retrieval

 \section{Conclusion}

-This paper proposed a novel paradigm, called TIGER, to retrieve candidates in recommender systems using a generative model.
+This paper proposes a novel paradigm, called TIGER, to retrieve candidates in recommender systems using a generative model.
 Underpinning this method is a novel semantic ID representation for items, which uses a hierarchical quantizer (RQ-VAE) on content embeddings to generate tokens that form the semantic IDs.
-Our method is end-to-end, i.e., a single model can be used to train and serve without creating an index --- the transformer memory acts as the index \cite{tay2022transformer}.
+Our framework provides results in a model that can be used to train and serve without creating an index --- the transformer memory acts as a semantic index for items.
 We note that the cardinality of our embedding table does not grow linearly with the cardinality of item space, which works in our favor compared to systems that need to create large embedding tables during training or generate an index for every single item.
-Through experiments on three datasets, we show that our model can achieve SOTA results and generalizes well to new and unseen items.
+Through experiments on three datasets, we show that our model can achieve SOTA retrieval performance, while generalizing to new and unseen items.

-Our work enables many new research directions.
-For example, it will be interesting to explore how these Semantic IDs can be integrated with LLMs to enable much more powerful conversational recommender models.
-We will also explore how to improve the Semantic ID representation and how to use it for ranking.

 \begin{acronym}[CCCCCCCC] \acro{DNN}{Deep Neural Network} \acro{DNNs}{Deep Neural Networks} \acro{MIPS}{Maximum Inner Product Search} \end{acronym}